Nilanjan Chatterjee

-Nilanjan Chatterjee is a Bloomberg Distinguished Professor of Biostatistics and Genetic Epidemiology at Johns Hopkins University, with appointments in the Department of Biostatistics in the Bloomberg School of Public Health and in the Department of Oncology in the Sidney Kimmel Comprehensive Cancer Center in the Johns Hopkins School of Medicine.
+Nilanjan Chatterjee is an Indian-American statistician who is the Bloomberg Distinguished Professor of Biostatistics and Genetic Epidemiology at Johns Hopkins University.
+He also has appointments in the Department of Biostatistics in the Bloomberg School of Public Health and in the Department of Oncology in the Sidney Kimmel Comprehensive Cancer Center.
 He was formerly the chief of the Biostatistics Branch of the National Cancer Institute's Division of Cancer Epidemiology and Genetics.

 Biography

 Chatterjee was born in Kolkata, India, to parents Aditya Nath and Pranati Chatterjee.
 He attended Ballygunge Government High School and Saint Xavier's College.
 He received his bachelor's degree in statistics from the Indian Statistical Institute in 1993, and his master's in 1995.
 Chatterjee earned his PhD in Statistics from the University of Washington, Seattle in 1999.
 His PhD thesis, titled "Semiparametric Inference Based on Estimating Equations in Regression Models for Two-Phase Outcome-Dependent Sampling," was advised by Norman Breslow and Jon A. Wellner.

 Chatterjee joined the National Cancer Institute (NCI) as a postdoctoral fellow in the biostatistics branch of the Division of Cancer Epidemiology and Genetics (DCEG) in 1999, and became a tenure-track investigator in 2001 and a senior investigator in 2004.
 He served as chief of the biostatistics branch from 2008 until 2015.
 He remains a Special Volunteer at the NCI.